Meet the Students: Maybelline and Natan

 A high-quality education is crucial for college and career success.
 Among Boston Public Schools students who graduated in 2009, more than half of minority students who went on to attend college ultimately dropped out, and only 37% of all students from the class of 2009 graduated with a college or professional degree within six years.

-Since the program’s inception, MIE has more than tripled the number of qualifying AP exam scores for female students and more than quadrupled qualifying AP exam scores for African-American and Hispanic students.
+Since the program’s inception, Mass Insight has more than tripled the number of qualifying AP exam scores for female students and more than quadrupled qualifying AP exam scores for African-American and Hispanic students.

 Make your gift today to support a high-quality education for students like Natan and Maybelline.